-Truman campaigned for the creation of a Jewish state at the UN.
+Truman even campaigned for the creation of a Jewish state at the United Nations.
 War-torn Europe, dependent on the US for aid, was easily convinced and voted in favor of Truman's partition plan.
-All of Israel's neighbors voted against the plan, but America and her dependent allies carried the vote.
+All of Israel's neighbors-to-be voted against the plan, but America and her dependent allies carried the vote.
 America became the first nation to recognize the state of Israel in May 1948.

 Following the creation of Israel, Truman's 1948 election campaign miraculously turned from complete disaster to surprising success.
 The Zionist dominated press was chiefly responsible for this reversal via the creation of positive propaganda.
-Truman won a second term but later regretted his decision and even derided the Jewish people, writing in his diary:
+Truman won a second term but later regretted his decision and even derided the Jewish people, writing to Eleanor Roosevelt that:

 "I fear very much that the Jews are like all underdogs.
 When they get on top they are just as intolerant and cruel as the people were to them when they were underneath.
 I regret this situation very much because my sympathy has always been on their side."

-Indeed, since Truman's partition plan, Jewish Zionists have seized almost all of the country, and have breached numerous UN resolutions against settlement building in Palestinian areas.
+Indeed, since Truman's partition plan, Israel has seized almost all of the disputed land, breaching numerous UN resolutions against settlement building in Palestinian areas.
 The Palestinian people are now refugees in their own country.

-Operation Ajax was a 1953 CIA coup that removed the elected Iranian Prime Minister, Mohammad Mossadegh, from power.
-The US installed a ruthless dictator whose oppressive rule led to the Iranian revolution 26 years later, and the current animosity between the US and Iran.
+For example, Operation Ajax was a 1953 CIA coup that removed the elected Iranian Prime Minister, Mohammad Mossadegh, from power.
+In his place, the US installed a ruthless dictator whose oppressive rule led to the Iranian revolution 26 years later and the current animosity between the US and Iran.

-As many as 6 million individuals died as a direct or indirect result of CIA interference and intervention.
-This is perhaps the main reason why America is hated so much around the world.
+As many as 6 million individuals died as a direct or indirect result of CIA interference and intervention, which may be the main reason why America is hated so much around the world.

-Truman's declaration began four decades of armament and espionage.
+Truman's declaration fueled four decades of armament and espionage against an enemy that could have been a friend.
 Indeed, it was a policy of the Truman government to arm quicker than the Soviets.
 When the Soviets detonated their first atomic bomb in 1949, Truman responded by detonating a hydrogen bomb, which he announced to the world in 1953.